A FREE product of your choice from 80€ of purchase

 • Ashwagandha and lemon balm to calm stress and support better sleep.

-• Fennel, anise or peppermint infusions to relieve bloating and stimulate transit.
+• Fennel, anise, or peppermint infusions to relieve bloating and stimulate transit.

-• Probiotics (yogurt, kefir, miso) to rebalance gut flora and optimize the effects of dietary supplements for good digestion.
+• Probiotics (yogurt, kefir, miso) to rebalance the gut flora and optimize the effects of dietary supplements for good digestion.

 • Potassium (bananas, spinach) and magnesium to limit water retention and reduce cortisol.